Chibi97/Chibi97/README.md

 👁 JavaScript enthusiast, with an eye for detail.

-👩🏼‍💻 In the IT business for more than two years.
+👩🏼‍💻 In the IT business for three years.
 Primarily developing in JavaScript and PHP ( VueJs / Laravel ), but eager to learn new technologies!

 🏗 Highly skilled in both front-end and back-end but currently focusing just on front-end.
 I have experience with SaaS applications with REST APIs, relational databases, and complicated front-end components.

-🏧 I have been collecting knowledge about payment integrations with various *payment processors*.
+🏧 I have been collecting knowledge about payment integrations since I work daily with various *payment processors*.

 📚 Also passionate about knowledge sharing, writing, and investigating programming topics!

-👑 Current goal: mastering JavaScript and VueJs
+👑 Current goal: mastering JavaScript and TypeScript